|

 produced by the body is greatly diminished.
 Androgens are available combined

-This is prescribed as second line therapy.
-For women who have not achieved good
+This is prescribed as second-line therapy, for women who have not achieved good

-relief from hot flashes, or who are complaining of loss of sex drive, on
+relief from hot flashes or who are complaining of loss of sex drive, on

 estrogen.